-Filing this incident report is only for resolution through University's the Complaint Investigation and Resolution Procedure.
-Completing this form DOES NOT constitute filing an official police report with either the Fitchburg State University Police Department or the City of Fitchburg Police Department.
+Filing this incident report is only for resolution University's through the Complaint Investigation and Resolution Procedure.
+Completing this form DOES NOT constitute filing an official police report with either the Fitchbura State Universitv Police Department or the City of Fitchburg Police Department.
 To file an official police report, please contact the Fitchburg State University Police Department at (978) 665-3111 or in person at 32 Clinton Street (for incidents occurring on Fitchburg State Campus Property) or the City of Fitchburg Police Department at (978) 345-9648 or in person at 20 Elm Street, Fitchburg, MA 01420 (for incidents occurring off-campus in the city of Fitchburg).